General Truck Pull Rules

 36. In a pull-off, each puller will hook in the order that they pulled in the original line up.
 No dropping of positions allowed.
 A floating finish will be used.

-39. Disqualifications-Out of bounds; any part of the vehicle touching the white boundary line while under green flag will be disqualified.
+38. Disqualifications-Out of bounds; any part of the vehicle touching the white boundary line while under green flag will be disqualified.
 Loss of weights or safety equipment under green flag.
 Loss of excessive fluid.
-Unsportsman like conduct.
+Sportsman like conduct.
 Leaving the starting line under red flag condition.
 Deliberate delay of pull.
 Excessive arguing with officials.
 Intoxication of any kind.

-40. Safety Switch-All vehicles required to have a kill switch.
+39. Safety Switch-All vehicles required to have a kill switch.
 Kill switch will be securely mounted to the back of the vehicle & have a 2” diameter ring to attach to the sled.
 A tie strap will be used during tech to show vehicles have been teched.
 A 1/4” hole will be used to securely hold tie strap just above the kill switch (only if tie strap is broken, decided by head track official, will competitor be given opportunity to pull again).
 Kill switches on diesel motors must have: air shut off must be operated from rear of vehicle.
 Air shut off will consist of cap or guillotine that closes off air into the engine.
 The cap or guideline will be spring loaded.
+This rule may be waved by track officials for certain classes.

 Drivers meeting 15 minutes before pull at announcers stand, EVERYONE PULLING must attend!